equalitie/ipfs-cache/README.md

 A C++ wrapper over go-ipfs to store key/value pairs in the IPFS network.

+# Archived

+This project has been split into two parts.
+The first part has moved into [Asio.IPFS](https://github.com/equalitie/asio-ipfs) project.
+It contains only the Boost.Asio based bindings to IPFS.
+The other part with the rest of the code has been moved into [Ouinet](https://github.com/equalitie/ouinet).

 ## Requirements

 To be able to use the IPFS Cache in platforms like Android, where running IPFS as an